|Credit: Gvision | Dreamstime|

 Feeling forgetful lately?
 Tea might help.
 A study published in March in the journal Psychopharmacology has found that green tea may improve some brain functions, including working memory, the type of memory we use to actively hold pieces of information, like the number we are about to dial.

-In the study, 12 healthy people randomly received either a drink containing 27.5 grams of green tea extract, or the same drink without the green tea.
+In the study, 12 healthy people randomly received either a drink containing 2.75 grams per liter of green tea extract, or the same drink without the green tea.
 Results from brain imaging and working memory tests suggested green tea improved both people's performance in tests, and their brain connectivity between the frontal and parietal brain regions.

 These results are in line with previous research that found better performance in memory-related tasks among people who regularly drink tea compared to non-tea drinkers.

 Drinking tea could be as good as a mouthwash.
 The compounds found in black and green teas may limit the growth of bacteria that cause cavities, infections and gum disease, studies have suggested.
 In one study, researchers found that people who rinsed their mouths with black tea for one minute, 10 times daily, had less plaque buildup on their teeth than people who rinsed their mouths with water.

 However, if you decide to use tea as a mouthwash, citrus and fruity tea may not be the best options, as their higher acidity may erode teeth.

 Some compounds found in green tea, called polyphenols, are believed to have some anti-cancer properties, at least in lab tests.
 Researchers note that it's much more difficult to reach a conclusive verdict on whether a compound truly thwarts cancer in people.

 But some studies have provided promising evidence about polyphenols.